pragma-org/board/drafts/discussion-items.md

 - Do we have a Meritocracy?
 - What license is the board recommending/enforcing on projects?
 - How to establish an "ethics" document, that separates us from scam/meme coin etc?

-## Treasury

-- Where to store treasury data, as bank statements?

 ## Marketing